My finances, my projects, my life

 In Luxembourg, unemployment benefits may, in principle, be paid for up to 12 months when the conditions are met.
 As well as looking for a new job, you can use this period to boost your career prospects by following training courses and working on your professional network.

-The length of time for which benefits are paid is based on the time worked (in months) during the reference period.
+The length of time for which benefits are paid is based on the time worked (in months) during the reference period (rounded to the whole month).

 For example: